 - Grooming, shedding and allergies

-- Cockalier training and exercise
+- Temperament traits, training and exercise

 The Cockalier is a healthy dog provided they come from parents with clear health tests for some key inherited issues.
 Their life expectancy ranges from 10 – 14 years, and they are high shedders that need regular grooming.